aantron/ocaml.org/data/planet/sfletcher/how-to-migrate-your-ppx-to-ocaml-migrate-parsetree.md

   as written, exhibits a problem : new releases of the OCaml compiler are generally accompanied by evolutions of the OCaml parse tree.
-The effect of this is, a ppx written against a specific version of the compiler will &quot;break&quot; in the presence of later releases of the compiler.
+The effect of this is, a ppx written against a specific version of the compiler will "break" in the presence of later releases of the compiler.
 As pointed out in [3], the use of ppx's in the OCaml eco-system these days is ubiquitous.
 If each new release of the OCaml compiler required sychronized updates of each and every ppx